Tierion Price Tops $0.12 (TNT)

 According to CryptoCompare, “Tierion is a platform for data verification.
 Tierion works by creating a proof that links data to a transaction on a blockchain.
 This is called anchoring.
 Anyone with this proof can verify the data’s integrity and timestamp without relying on a trusted authority. “

-It is usually not presently possible to buy alternative cryptocurrencies such as Tierion directly using US dollars.
-Investors seeking to trade Tierion should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Tierion using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Tierion directly using US dollars.
+Investors seeking to acquire Tierion should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Tierion using one of the exchanges listed above.

 Receive News & Updates for Tierion Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Tierion and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.